 Southern Union State Community College complies with the Rehabilitation Act of 1973 (Section 504) and the Americans with Disabilities Act (ADA) of 1990.
-Qualified students with disabilities who meet the technical and academic standards at Southern Union State Community College are entitled to reasonable accommodations.
-It is the student’s responsibility to request accommodations and to provide appropriate documentation to the ADA Coordinator.
+Disability Support Services (DSS) are availble to those qualified students with disabilities who meet the technical and academic standards at Southern Union State Community College are entitled to reasonable accommodations.
+It is the student’s responsibility to request accommodations and to provide appropriate documentation to the ADA Coordinator in order to receive services through Disability Support Services.

 1. Complete and submit a Request for Accommodations form.